Mayom, South Sudan

-Mayom is a community in Unity State of South Sudan to the west of Bentiu.
+Mayom is a community in the Mayom County of Unity State, in the Greater Upper Nile region of South Sudan.
+It is located west of Bentiu.
 It is the headquarters of Mayom County.

 Location

 Mayom was a major cattle trading center in Western Upper Nile (now Unity State), in Bul Nuer territory.

 In peacetime the area around Mayom was sparsely populated by nomadic herders, with about one person per square mile.

 Mayom lies in the Block 4 oil concession to the south of the Kaikang oilfield.

 Civil war

 During the Second Sudanese Civil War (1983-2005) Paulino Matiep Nhial became an Anyanya II leader in the Western Upper Nile (now Unity) state, supported by the Sudan Government against the Sudan People's Liberation Army (SPLA).

 Based in the garrison town of Mayom, Paulino held a strategic position, preventing SPLA from Bahr el Ghazal to the west from attacking the oilfields.
 In September 1988 Riek Machar's SPLA forces captured Mayom.

 In cooperation with army officer Omar al Bashir (soon to lead a coup and become President of Sudan) Paulino recaptured Mayom from the SPLA early in 1989.

 A report on refugees fleeing northward from Mayom and other communities in April 1993 described how they were robbed on their few belongings by Arab militias.
 One man was killed from trying to keep his remaining money, about US$200.

 Mayom was the base for the South Sudan Unity Army (SSUA) that Matiep formed early in 1998, incorporating his former Anyanya II and South Sudan Defense Force (SSDN) Bul Nuer forces.
 The SSUA was supported by the Government of Sudan.

 In September 1999 commander Peter Gadet Yak of the SSDN mutinied, going over to the SPLA, and on 29 September shelled Mayom, causing further flight of civilians to Block 5A in the east of the state.

 A report from 2000 described Mayom as "a decimated village within the Talisman oil concession" and said that the government of Sudan was no longer allowing humanitarian aid flights to land.